dasikha/bor-lend-graph/README.md

 ### Borrower Definition

 **FOR** individual borrower

 **WHO** wants to monitor the money that they borrowed from other individual.

 **THE** application **IS** a web-based system

-**THAT** helps the borrower to keep track the amount they borrowed and have overview over their borrowing limit **UNLIKE** jotting down on paper or some files
+**THAT** helps the borrower to keep track the amount they borrowed and have an overview over their borrowing limit

+**UNLIKE** jotting down on paper or some files

 **THIS APPLICATION** keeps the history of the borrowing as well the payment made without the user having problem to remember how much was borrowed or paid.

 ### MVP